 - Accepts all types of K-cup pods (with the exception of the four I mentioned!)

 - High altitude setting

 - Best results from the frother may involve a little guesswork

-- Water tank handle could be improved on
+- Water tank handle seems a little delicate

-I’m not sure if six months is long enough to shower praises on a new coffee maker, but….objectively, I’m seeing the K-Cafe as a great choice and definitely worthy of your time if you enjoy coffee and gourmet style lattes.
-This machine looks like a home run, I do see the possibility for a few workarounds (and let me know if you see that other color too.)
+I’m not sure if six – eight months is long enough to shower praises on a new coffee maker, but….objectively, I’m seeing the K-Cafe as a great choice and definitely worthy of your time if you enjoy coffee and gourmet style lattes and that is important to you.
+This machine looks like a home run!